-Use the Utilities/Tuning Menu to set the tuning for the fingerboard, the Open Strings, Right/Left switch and Enable the HammerOns/PullOffs.
+Use the Fretboard/Tuning Menu to set the tuning for the fingerboard, the Open Strings, Right/Left switch and Enable the HammerOns/PullOffs, Tuning Map selection, and more.

 Use the Triggers front-panel key to turn on/off the Triggers.
 With the Triggers On you can strum them like a guitar.
 With the Triggers Off you can tap the fingerboard like a keyboard.